What is Rheumatoid Arthritis?

 What are the main clinical features of early rheumatoid arthritis and how would you recognise them in practice?

-- Insidious onset of joint pain, swelling and stiffness.
+- Insidious onset of joint pain, swelling and stiffness, or a feeling of joint ‘tightness’ resulting in functional limitations.

 - Fluctuating pattern of joint pain, swelling and stiffness.